 Table 9.
-Time spent by developers
+Actual development time transactions.

-The rest of the metrics - state, estimation and prioritization are categorical, and the identical approaches are used for working on all of these metrics.
-For all the categorical metrics the calcularion logic used the change log dataset that is filtered to be done only by the users, that were valid for IBM Watson Personality Insights API and have got the results retrieved.
-The end goal of this part of data analysis was to get the same three categories for each metric, that was mentioned in Scott`s paper.
+The rest of the developers’ metrics used in this study (i.e. state, estimation and prioritization) are categorical, and the identical approaches are used for working on all these metrics.

-Task status metric
+Task status

-For identifying whether the developers tend to put the tasks on hold, or gather in to-do list, or mark them done, filed `status` was ideal to use from changelog.
-Taking a look at the values that were set to `status`, there were 28 of such values found, that are shown on Table 10 with respective number of records.
+To identify whether the developers tend to put the tasks on hold, or gather in to-do list, or mark them done, the field `status` of the changelog was used.
+This field can take values from 28 possible statuses.